tdrose/metaspace_analysis/README.md

 2. `download_METASPACE.ipynb` - All data required for the analysis can be downloaded here (The sripts below do not work without downloading all the data here)
 3. `datasets_statistics.ipynb` - General statistics on datasets
 4. `embedding_HMDB.ipynb` - UMAP visualization of HMDB datasets using total (using only total intensities instead, ignoring spatial information)
+5. `tissue_prototyping.ipynb` - Workflow to find representative tissues and ions.
 5. `datasets_coloc_analysis.ipynb` - Coloc analysis across selected datasets and comparison to prior knowledge